nutanix-japan/nai-llm/docs/nkp_tutorials/nkp_cicd_lab/gitless_gitops_lab.md

 ## Optional security angle

-Flux documentation also supports verifying OCI artifacts with Cosign or Notation before reconciliation, which is a strong talking point for supply-chain controls [web:1.
+Flux documentation also supports verifying OCI artifacts with Cosign or Notation before reconciliation, which is a strong talking point for supply-chain controls.
 A high-level message for the customer is that OCI-based delivery can combine image-style registry governance, signatures, and admission policies with GitOps-style reconciliation.

 ## Take away